matteocarpi/mannebacherk-se/pages/farm.md

   - name: Hay
     description: In winter, hay is the first source of nutrition for goats.
 The hay we use is a "second cut" made by a local farmer.
-Characteristic of second cut hay is its freshness, green color and strong herbal smells.
+Characteristic of second cut hay is its freshness, green color and strong herbal parfumes.
 Goats are extremely greedy for this kind of grass, as supposed to cows and horses that prefer the first cut, dryer and thicker.
     image: "/assets/img/hay-square.jpg"